Fear of Mueller probe leads Russian pop star linked to Trump family to cancel tour

 Agalarov is seen as a figure in special counsel Robert Mueller's probe of Russian election interference.
 Agalarov's lawyer told NBC News last July that his talks with Mueller's team were "ongoing," but NBC News reporting at the time indicated that the singer had not been officially interviewed.

-Agalarov's lawyer, Scott Balber, claimed in a phone interview Monday that the cancellation is "most definitely" linked to the Russia probe.
+Agalarov's lawyer, Scott Balber, said in a phone interview Monday that the cancellation is "most definitely" linked to the Russia probe.

 "It has nothing to do with any substance," Balber said, adding that his client was "happy" to speak to Mueller's team and various congressional committees on a voluntary basis but the parties involved had not yet agreed on the "parameters" of that testimony.